sqmk/huejay/README.md

 To disable the install notification (useful for mobile apps), `client.softwareUpdate.disableInstallNotification` will allow you to turn off the notification.
-This only works when there are pending updates to the bridge.
+This only works when the notification is enabled.

 ```js
 client.softwareUpdate.disableInstallNotification()